Wilfred/trifle/README.md

-# Baobab Lisp
+# Trifle Lisp
-#### *A friendly modular lisp*
+#### *A sweet and friendly lisp*

 Current status: Very very litle implemented.

-Baobab is:
+Trifle is:

 ### Modular

-Baobab actively avoids including a standard library.
+Trifle actively avoids including a standard library.
 Instead, it opts for including a package manager so that each package can evolve separately.
 Packages use [semantic versioning](http://semver.org/) and declare their dependencies.

 ### Self-documenting

-Baobab seeks to make code understandable, when looking at both individual pieces of code or the high-level overview.
-Baobab supports docstrings and cross-references to package documentation.
+Trifle seeks to make code understandable, when looking at both individual pieces of code or the high-level overview.
+Trifle supports docstrings and cross-references to package documentation.

 Names are chosen to be clear, self-explanatory and minimally